devaliuz/Ki-Ra/README.md

 * "Auf Wiedersehen": Ki-Ra says goodbye.
 * "Neuer Befehl": Allows adding new commands and responses via voice commands.
 * "Was kannst du": Lists all available commands.
+* "Befehle verwalten": Allows you to add, delete or modify commands and their responses

+## Notes

+* Ki-Ra uses a machine learning model for speech recognition, so accuracy may vary depending on the quality of your microphone and the clarity of your speech
+* The application will prompt you to select a Vosk language model if multiple models are found in the ModelPath directory
+* You can add new commands and responses directly to the database if you prefer.
+* Ki-Ra supports synonyms for commands, allowing for more flexible voice interaction